sunainapati/sunainapati.github.io/_posts/2025-04-05-Introduction-to-Coding-theory.md

 **Error correction**: Reconstructing the original message despite some level of corruption.

-In many practical scenarios, the message that Alice wishes to send may be written in one alphabet—say, English—while the communication channel supports a different alphabet—such as binary strings.
+In many practical scenarios, the message that Alice wishes to send may be written in one alphabet,say, English, while the communication channel supports a different alphabet, such as binary strings.
 In such cases, we need a systematic way to convert messages from the source alphabet to the channel alphabet.
 This is typically done by encoding the message into blocks of symbols over the channel alphabet.

 For instance, when converting English text to binary, we might use ASCII encoding.
 Each character is represented as a fixed-length binary string, i.e., a block of bits.
 These binary blocks are then transmitted over the channel.